Android Phone Keeps Turning Off? Here is How To Easily Fix It

 If removing the apps doesn’t help, then it could be a virus that may be automatically turning off your phone.
 Although there are many security apps for Android, but for this purpose, Avast Free Antivirus for Android should be enough.
 Install the application and it will automatically scan and delete any viruses that may be causing this issue.

 Factory Reset Your Phone

-This is a rather harsh option, but in most cases it will solve all types of software related problems.
+This is a rather harsh option, but in most cases, it will solve all types of software related problems.
 If you are sure it is not a hardware problem and uninstalling apps and scanning for viruses didn’t help, then resetting your phone should fix this problem.

 To reset your phone, go to phone settings and tap on “Backup and reset” option.
 Here tap on “Factory reset phone” and confirm the prompts to start the reset process.
-It should take 5-10 minutes to completely reset phone.
+It should take 5-10 minutes to completely reset the phone.
 During the reset, make sure the phone doesn’t get turned off as this can also brick the phone and make it useless.

-After the reset process, you will again have to authenticate your Google account and few other obligations.
+After the reset process, you will again have to authenticate your Google account and a few other obligations.
 Your phone should work fine after the reset if it was a software problem.

 Is Your Phone Working Fine Now?

 The above steps should be enough to fix all types of hardware and software related problems that are making your Android phone turn off automatically.
-If the issue still persists, then you will have to take it to a technician or to the manufacturer if it is still in warranty.
+If the issue still persists, then you will have to take it to a technician or to the manufacturer if it is still under warranty.
 They should be able to fix it or replace the phone with a refurbished one.